 Watch the video below to learn more about our project

 The idea behind this project is to develop a dense network of hydro-meteorological monitoring stations in sub-Saharan Africa – one every 30 km.
 This entails the installation of 20,000 stations across the continent.
 By applying innovative sensor technology and ICT, TAHMO stations are both inexpensive and robust.
-Stations are placed at schools and integrated in educational programs, adding richness to the curriculum and helping foster a new generation of scientists.
+Stations are placed at schools and integrated into educational programs, adding richness to the curriculum and helping foster a new generation of scientists.
 Local weather data will be combined with models and satellite observations to obtain insight into the distribution of water and energy stocks and fluxes.

 Within this project, we have built a prototype of an acoustic disdrometer (rain gauge) that can be produced for €10, less than one percent of the cost of a commercial equivalent with the same specifications.
 The disdrometer was developed in The Netherlands and tested in Tanzania for a total project cost of €5000.